mongodb/docs-realm/source/includes/warn-terminate-sync-client-reset.rst

-.. warning:: Recovering Unsynchronized Changes after Terminating Sync
+.. warning:: Restore Sync after Terminating Sync

- Terminating and re-enabling {+sync+} prevents unsynchronized client changes from automatically syncing.
-To recover any unsynchronized changes, implement a manual client reset that handles this case in your client applications:
+ When you terminate and re-enable {+sync+}, clients can no longer Sync.
+ Your client must implement a client reset handler to restore Sync.
+This handler can discard or attempt to recover unsynchronized changes.

  .. tabs-realm-sdks::